A fresh start for your finances

 Saving for the future

 Saving is essential, whether it's for your retirement, personal projects, or financial security.
 But setting money aside can be a real challenge!
-Automatic savings* are a simple and effective way to help you build your nest egg.
-It's easy: your chosen amount is automatically deducted from your paycheque, or withdrawn from your bank account at a predetermined interval, and transferred to your savings account or investment option (e.g., RRSP, TFSA).
-Plus, this amount is set aside before it appears in your account, removing the temptation to spend.
+An automatic savings strategy can help make it easier for you to save.
+It's simple: an amount is deducted directly from every paycheque (for example, if your employer offers the RRSP+ by payroll deduction) or from your bank account at the frequency of your choice via automatic bank withdrawals.
+You can then deposit these amounts into an RRSP or another savings vehicle.
+That way, they're set aside before you're tempted to spend them!
 Payroll deductions or automatic bank withdrawals allow you to save unconsciously, making it easier to reach your financial goals.
-Of course, keep in mind that you can make changes to your automatic savings* as needed.
+Of course, keep in mind that you can make changes to your automatic savings as needed.